maixnor/wu-quartz/README.md

+# The Maixnor Realm - WU edition

+Hi, here you can find all my notes easily and freely accessible to you.

+Use the `/content` folder with obsidian or other markdown editors.

+Or just use the website under (https://maixnor.github.io/wu-quartz/BBE)[https://maixnor.github.io/wu-quartz/BBE].

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming